rtCamp/action-phpcs-code-review/README.md

 The code review is performed using [PHPCS](https://github.com/squizlabs/PHP_CodeSniffer).

 Please note that, this action performs pull request review *only*.
 If you have an existing project, and you want entire project's code to be reviwed, you may need to do it manually.

-This action is a part of [GitHub Action library](https://github.com/rtCamp/github-actions-library/) created by [rtCamp](https://github.com/rtCamp/).

 ## Usage